OryxGazella/blog-posts/dtos-with-care/dtos.md

 the defensive coding to a single place -- the deserialization of data, but the best situation is where you don't need to do any form of defensive coding.

+### Don't check in generated code

+This should go without saying, but I've seen generated code being checked in, and subsequently modified.

+Don't do this.
+Choose life.